philipdlevy/Phase-one-project/README.md

 https://github.com/philipdlevy/Phase-one-project

-detailed overview of what the project is
+### Overview of project
+* Uses an external api of drinks to load drinks on the page.
+* There are added features of commenting on the drinks and buttons to select the next or previous drink.

 ### HOW TO USE
 * Fork and clone
 * open the index.html
 * comment on the drink selection
-* press the reload button and get a new drink idea
+* Press the next button to load the next drink or the previous button to load the previous drink